andreamari/polyquantum_test/README.md

      ```
    - In every document, include author(s) and affiliation(s).
 4. If accepted, the new (or modified) document will be published in `/docs/[NUM_ISSUE]/` and permanently tracked by the Git system.
-5. The document can be referenced as _Authors_, _Polyquantum 1.3 (2025)_ corresponding, in this example, to issue #1, document #3, created in 2025.
+5. The document can be referenced as _Authors_, _Polyquantum 1.3 (2025)_ corresponding, in this example, to project #1, document #3, created in 2025.